robertbird/robertbird.github.io/about.md

 permalink: about/
 ---

-I love all things development.
+Content to come soon, I promise!